Shah Capital Invests in Matrubharti | www.lokmattimes.com

 Shah Capital Invests in Matrubharti

-PNN New Delhi [India], November 25: Indian language self-publishing platform Matrubharti has secured 10 per cent equity investment from ...
+New Delhi (India), November 27: Indian language self-publishing platform Matrubharti has secured 10% equity investment from Shah Capital, a ...

-New Delhi [India], November 25: Indian language self-publishing platform Matrubharti has secured 10 per cent equity investment from Shah Capital, a US based investment firm, a milestone for the platform dedicated to fostering a community of authors and readers.
+New Delhi (India), November 27: Indian language self-publishing platform Matrubharti has secured 10% equity investment from Shah Capital, a US based investment firm, a milestone for the platform dedicated to fostering a community of authors and readers.
 The company, renowned for its self-publishing story platform in various Indian languages, consists of an expansive community comprising over 100,000 authors who have collectively published over a million stories.

 Matrubharti has emerged as a universal library for story discovery in ten Indian languages, encompassing Hindi, English, Gujarati, Marathi, Tamil, Telugu, Malayalam, Kannada, Urdu, and Bangla.
 Its focus lies in presenting longer, immersive story formats engaging its readers.
 It offers a diverse array of episodic novels ranging from 10 to 250 episodes across genres such as Love Stories, Horror, Fantasy, Thrillers, Detective tales, Spiritual narratives, Children’s stories, and Motivational sagas, including biographies.